DryLabRebel/MusicDatabase/planningDataBaseBuild.md

 ### Define the purpose ###

 The purpose is to catalogue my music collection in a meaningful way.
+Also, ideally, it would be done in such a way that updating and correcting errors in the information would be a cinch.

+If I got real fancy, perhaps I could eventually design a script which mined web music databases searching for music info, and could notify me of possible errors in my collection?

 ### Primary Keys ###